Invariants of relatively generic structures on normal surface singularities: Relatively generic line bundles

-On the other hand if $p$ is a regular point of an exceptional divisor $E_v$ such that $v \in |Z_1|$ or $p$ is the intersection point of two exceptional divisors $E_v, E_w$, such that $v, w \in |Z_1|$, then the claim follows from the theorem in \cite{NNA1}, that if $A \geq B \geq E$ are effective cycles on a resolution and $l' \in -S'$ arbitrary, then $\eca^{l'}(A)$ is the total space of a locally analitically trivial fibration over $\eca^{l'}(B)$ with fibres isomorphic to an affine vector space.
+In this case the claim follows from the fact from \cite{NNA1}, that if $A \geq B \geq E$ are effective integer cycles and $l' \in -S'$ arbitrary, then $\eca^{l'}(A)$ is the total space of a locally trivial fibration over $\eca^{l'}(B)$ with fibres isomorphic to an affine vector space.